 1. Decide a theme you wanna do, main colours and what is your end goal.
-You can focus on child favourite movie, characters or you can be focused on pages with different activities that will help your child to learn and develop fine motor skills.
+You can focus on the child’s favourite movie, characters or you can be focused on pages with different activities that will help your child to learn and develop fine motor skills.

 Bonus: Download a free worksheet to plan your quiet book.

-2. Decide on a size of each page and number of pages.
-Most common page size is 9×9 inches, but you can do bigger or smaller, just keep in mind that most of the patterns you will find online is made for basic 9×9 inches size.
-Number of pages my vary anywhere from 6, 10, 12 or more.
+2. Decide on the size of each page and the number of pages.
+The most common page size is 9×9 inches, but you can do bigger or smaller, just keep in mind that most of the patterns you will find online is made for basic 9×9 inches size.
+The number of pages may vary anywhere from 6, 10, 12 or more.

 3. For page reinforcement (in between pages) choose thick batting or fusible fleece .

 4. When buying fabric 1/2 yard would be enough for pages.
-If you are making book with 9×9 inches pages you need 10 inches square fabric for one page.
-For activities on pages use felt and fabric scraps.
+If you are making a book with 9×9 inches pages you need 10 inches square fabric for one page.
+For activities on pages, use felt and fabric scraps.

 5. Pre-wash and iron all fabric before cutting.
 Use natural detergent to avoid allergies.

-6. Buy variety felt colours in a sheets instead buying a yard.
+6. Buy a variety of felt colours in sheets instead of buying a yard.
 You will use small pieces.
-However if you intend to make more quiet books I recommend buying 1/2 yard in colours that are use more often, like light blue for sky, water, ponds; green for grass, bushes and trees, brown for soil, tree trunks, garden soil.
-Also consider white and black.
+However, if you intend to make more quiet books I recommend buying 1/2 yard in colours that are used more often, like a light blue for the sky, water, ponds; green for grass, bushes and trees, brown for soil, tree trunks, garden soil.
+Also, consider white and black.

 7. When creating pages consider leaving about 1 – 1/2 inch on a side for binding.
-I suggest that you make cardboard template where the binding holes will go (if you are doing binder rings).
-Keep in mind that one side of page has binding on right side, and the other side of page has binding on the opposite (left) side.
+I suggest that you make a cardboard template where the binding holes will go (if you are doing binder rings).
+Keep in mind that one side of the page has binding on the right side, and the other side of the page has binding on the opposite (left) side.

-8. Learn different ways to transfer pattern on to felt and decide which one works the best for you.
+8. Learn different ways to transfer patterns onto felt and decide which one works the best for you.